The Christian and Pointing Out Sin

 Many new believers have a wrong understanding of meekness and humility.
 They think meekness means silence.
 But the idea of godly meekness involves having strength and courage, but the kind of strength that is submitted to God’s control, leading and guidance.

 True humility recognizes complete dependence upon God and knows we have no goodness except that which is found in Christ.
-Therefore, sometimes our love for God and our fellow Christians, and obedience to God’s Word will lead us to speak words that may hurt someone’s feelings temporarily but finally leads them to the right path.
+Therefore, sometimes our love for God and our fellow Christians, and obedience to God’s Word will lead us to speak words that may cause temporary discomfort but finally leads them to the right path.

 Jesus is our example of dealing with the erring ones.
-Jesus hated sin but loved the sinner.
+The Lord hated sin but loved the sinner.
 He loved sinners unto death (John 3:16).
-May His love be our guide in dealing with the erring ones “This is my commandment, That ye love one another, as I have loved you.”
-(John 15:12).
+May His love be our guide in dealing with the erring ones.
+For He commanded, “This is my commandment, That ye love one another, as I have loved you” (John 15:12).